elasticdog/transcrypt/README.md

       -l, --list
            list all of the transparently encrypted files in the repository, relative to the top-level directory

+     -s, --show-raw=FILE
+           show the raw file as stored in the git commit object;
+           use this to check if files are encrypted as expected

       -v, --version
            print the version information